-The mental health crisis is rising due to uncertainty brought about by the pandemic and its aftermath.
-But so is the popularity and profitability of mental health apps designed to help people manage their mental health
+The mental health crisis is on the rise, exacerbated by the uncertainties of the pandemic and its aftermath.
+At the same time, the popularity and profitability of mental health apps designed to help manage mental well-being are soaring.

 According to Statista, the global mobile mental wellness apps market was expected to grow by 82.5 percent between 2020 and 2022, generating 491 million U.S. dollars in consumer spending.

-Building a mental health app can help you create a platform that brings peace and happiness to the life of many people.
+Creating a mental health app can provide a platform to bring peace and happiness to many lives.

-This blog covers what mental health apps are, their potential benefits, and how to build one.
-In addition, it guides you through the entire process.
+This blog will cover what mental health apps are, their potential benefits, and the process of building one.
+Let’s get started!

 Understanding Mental Health Apps